chiru4c3/tishop/README.md

 - Use the dropdown to filter products by category.
 - Sort the products by price or rating.
 - Click on a product to view more details and add it to the cart.

+## Commit History
+Each commit message follows meaningful and atomic descriptions of changes.
+Here are some examples:
+- "Added product list with API fetching"
+- "Implemented search functionality"
+- "Created filter by category feature"
+- "Added cart functionality"

 ## Contributing
 Feel free to open an issue or submit a pull request if you'd like to contribute to the project.